 McKinsey’s digital growth booster in B2B and what SMEs can learn from it

-In the past, the majority of B2B companies' digitalisation activities concentrated on optimising internal processes and the existing IT infrastructure.
-The focus was (and still is for many) primarily on increasing internal process efficiency and the resulting cost reduction.
-Less attention has so far been paid to digital innovation in sales and the associated products, services, customer and employee journeys.
-Although the pandemic years have led to a surge in digitalisation here, we are still lagging far behind the consumer goods sector.
-This is precisely where I see great opportunities for growth and success for B2B companies.
+In the past , a large part of the digitization activities of B2B companies focused on optimizing internal processes and the existing IT infrastructure.
+The focus was primarily (and still is) on increasing internal process efficiency and the resulting cost reduction.
+So far, less attention has been paid to digital innovation in sales and the associated products, services, customer and employee journey.
+Although the pandemic years have led to a digitalization push here, it is still lagging significantly behind compared to the consumer goods sector.
+This is where I see great opportunities for growth and success in B2B companies.

-This statement is also supported by McKinsey's annual B2B Pulse Study, which examines the influence of 5 digitalisation strategies on the business success of companies:
+This statement is also supported by the annual B2B Puls study by McKinsey, which examines the influence of 5 digitization strategies on the business success of companies:

 1. Use of digital sales tools